NextPKI/trust-validator/README.md

-# UltraPKI Trust Validator
+# NextPKI Trust Validator

-UltraPKI Trust Validator is a Go-based tool for validating X.509 certificate chains against a trusted root store.
+NextPKI Trust Validator is a Go-based tool for validating X.509 certificate chains against a trusted root store.
 It automatically downloads the latest CA trust store, updates a Postgres database, and checks the trust status of certificates stored in the database.
 It can run as a one-shot tool or as a daemon with periodic validation and a health check endpoint.

 ## Features
 - Downloads and parses the latest CA trust store (from curl.se)